deanishe/alfred-workflow/_sources/tutorial_2.txt

 itself.

-Normally, you'd use :class:`subprocess.Popen` to start a background process, but that doesn't work quite as you might expect in Alfred: it treats your workflow as still running till the background process has finished, too, so it won't call your workflow with a new query till the update is done.
+Normally, you'd use :class:`subprocess.Popen` to start a background process, but that doesn't necessarily work quite as you might expect in Alfred: it treats your workflow as still running till the subprocess has finished, too, so it won't call your workflow with a new query till the update is done.
 Which is exactly what happens now and the behaviour we want to avoid.

 Fortunately, Alfred-Workflow provides the :mod:`~workflow.background` module to solve this problem.